meilisearch/documentation/reference/features/distinct.md

 # Distinct attribute

-The **value** of a field whose attribute is set as a distinct attribute will always be **unique** in the returned documents.
+A distinct attribute is a field whose value is shared by various documents.
+It is most commonly used to prevent returning several instances of very similar documents.

-In such a case, there will **never be two, or more, occurrences of the same value** of that field in the different documents returned by MeiliSearch.
+The value of a field set as a distinct attribute will always be unique among returned documents.
+This means there will **never be more than one occurrence of the same value** of a distinct attribute field in the different documents returned by MeiliSearch.

-When multiple documents have the same value for a distinct attribute, MeiliSearch returns the first one after applying [ranking rules](/learn/core_concepts/relevancy.md#ranking-rules).
-If documents are equivalent in terms of ranking, MeiliSearch returns the first in terms of `internal_id`.
+When multiple documents have the same value for a distinct attribute, MeiliSearch returns the first result after applying [ranking rules](/learn/core_concepts/relevancy.md#ranking-rules).
+If two or more documents are equivalent in terms of ranking, MeiliSearch returns the first in terms of `internal_id`.

 ### Example

 Suppose you have an e-commerce dataset.
-For an index that contains information about jackets, you may have several identical items in different variations (color or size).
+For an index that contains information about jackets, you may have several identical items in different variations such as color (e.g. brown, black, blue) or size (e.g. small, medium, large).

-As shown below, you have 3 documents that contain information about the same jacket.
+As shown below, you have three documents for a Lee jeans leather jacket.
 One of the jackets is brown, one is black, and the last one is blue.

 ```json
 [